 Last year, the pandemic brought so much change in consumer behavior and forced companies to move even further and faster into digital transformation, focusing more on things like mobile, e-commerce, and elevating voice and video service to consumers.

 Every decision going forward must be based on customer insights, in order to deliver the kind of customer experience (CX) expected today.
 To drive engagement, satisfaction and customer value, brands must rely more and more on delivering personal offers, recommendations, and next-best offers.
 Offering personalized CX at that scale manually or through rule-based systems would be too complex and time-consuming.
 This can only be done through applying AI on consumer data.
-Marketing automation platforms such as Selligent Marketing Cloud and its Selligent Cortex AI can help you build a highly engaging CX through real-time personalization.
+Marketing automation platforms such as Marigold Engage and its Marigold Recommendations AI can help you build a highly engaging CX through real-time personalization.

 At Selligent, we provide a platform that allows you to build lasting relationships with each individual consumer, by delivering relevant communications.
 You can create segments and build sophisticated journeys very quickly.
 You can also design very complex and personalized messages, based on user interests and behavior.